dxdxdt/UnityAutoBuild/README.md

 1. Issue the Unity build commands one by one

 For the third part, it is complicated as to how this process works.
-You might as well read the code for explanation.
+You might as well read the code for an explanation.

 Yes, the script deletes the checked out Unity project directory, deleting all caches every time. **This is intentional**.
 Among the goal of the script is to